ConnectedLib/connectedlib10/modules/programming/section-3-3.md

 ## Pop-up programming

 Pop-up programming can be kept “on hand” and used when a library worker encounters a teen with a particular need or interest.
 “Pop-ups occur when conversations with our patrons may lead us to pull out our metal stamping equipment or a robot to code, to project a movie matinee, or get creative with our nail art supplies,” says Megan Emery of Chattanooga Public Library.
-INTS_031’s library system has created “programs in a box” that can be shared among branches.
+One southern suburban library system has created “programs in a box” that can be shared among branches.

 > “We just have kids who will just wander into the space and look around and be like, "Is there something for me to do here?"
 So what we've been trying to do is come up with a lot of small, in the moment, hands-on projects that someone could do in a half hour that we have materials for them to play with and try.” -- Focus Group Participant